monmohan/cors-tutorial-practical/issue/README.md

-### Reproduce browsers failur to follow redirects in case of Pre-flighted CORS requests
+### Reproduce browsers failure to follow redirects in case of Pre-flighted CORS requests

 # Running the repro servers
 * Download and install [golang[ (https://golang.org/dl/)